KiwiKid/openscadgen/README.md

 - [-] Add ability to configure ranges of parameters in config file with auto-naming (i.e. i want models for each handle_diameter from 5 to 10, with )
 - [-] Allow for multi-part builds in the same config file (i.e. multiple scad files, generated with the same input parameters)
 - [-] Add config file generation quickstart command (to initialize a openscadgen config file from a scad file) (`openscadgen i new-project-name`)
+- [-] Configure option (-ie) to automatically create a horizontal and/or vertical cross-sectional slice of the part
+- [-] Allow for exporting a set of images

 If you have any ideas/bugs/etc, please let me know and i'll try and fix them where possible.
 I do want to keep the goals of the project simple and specific